A limit process for partial match queries in random quadtrees and $2$-d trees: Complements to the proof of Propopsition Complements to the proof of Propopsition 12

-The second term will be treated using results for the case $s = \xi$, for a uniform random variable $\xi$ independent of everything else. \citet{CuJo2010} found a very clever way to circumvent the problem that for any $k \geq 1$, the random variable $\xi_k$ is not uniformly distributed on $[0,1]$.
-In their Proposition 4.1 they introduce a version of the homogeneous Markov chain $(\xi_k, \mathcal M_k)_{k \geq 1}$ where $\mathcal M_k := M_k/M_{k-1}$ together with a random time $T$ such that for any $k \in \N$, conditionally on $\{T \leq k\}$, the random variable $\xi_k$ is uniformly distributed on $[0,1]$, independent of $(\mathcal M_1, \ldots, \mathcal M_k, T)$.
-Choosing these random variables independent of the process $\tilde P_t$ we will use them in the following without changing the notation ($F_k$ can be constructed using $(\mathcal M_{\ell})_{1 \leq \ell \leq k}$ and an additional set of i.i.d. exponential random variables with mean one).
+The second term will be treated using results for the case $s = \xi$, for a uniform random variable $\xi$ independent of everything else.
+Curien and Joseph \cite{CuJo2010} found a very clever way to circumvent the problem that for any $k \geq1$, the random variable $\xi_k$ is not uniformly distributed on $[0,1]$.
+In their Proposition 4.1 they introduce a version of the homogeneous Markov chain $(\xi_k, \mathcal M_k)_{k \geq1}$ where $\mathcal M_k:= M_k/M_{k-1}$ together with a random time $T$ such that for any $k \in\N$, conditionally on $\{T \leq k\}$, the random variable $\xi_k$ is uniformly distributed on $[0,1]$, independent of $(\mathcal M_1, \ldots, \mathcal M_k, T)$.
+Choosing these random variables independent of the process $\tilde P_t$ we will use them in the following without changing the notation [$F_k$ can be constructed using $(\mathcal M_{\ell})_{1 \leq\ell\leq k}$ and an additional set of i.i.d. exponential random variables with mean one].
 The details of the definition of $T$ are not important for us.
 The only crucial thing is that $T$ has exponential tails.
-Indeed, we have \cite[p.15 of ][]{CuJo2010}
+Indeed, we have page 15 of~\cite{CuJo2010},

-for some constant $C_4$ in the present case, $ \delta < s \le 1/2$.
+for some constant $C_4$ in the present case, $ \delta< s \le1/2$.\eject

-Then, using \eqref{eq:k_unfold} and the triangle inequality, we obtain for any $t$ and $r$ such that $r\ge t$,
+Then, using \eqref{eqkunfold} and the triangle inequality, we obtain for any $t$ and $r$ such that $r\ge t$,

-To complete the proof of Lemma~\ref{lem:uniform_middle}, we now devise explicit bounds for the two main terms in \eqref{eq:main_middle} when we can ensure that coupling occured by level $k$ (i.e., $T\le k$) or not.
+To complete the proof of Lemma~\ref{lemuniformmiddle}, we now devise explicit bounds for the two main terms in \eqref{eqmainmiddle} when we can ensure that coupling occured by level $k$ (i.e., $T\le k$) or not.

-\emph{i.
-No coupling by level $k$, $T>k$.} In this case, we bound the terms roughly.
+(i) \emph{No coupling by level $k$, $T>k$.} In this case, we bound the terms roughly.
 We obtain

-One then essentially uses the uniform bound $\sup_s\sup_u u^{-\beta}\Ec{P_{u}(s)}\le C_5$ (see (10) in \cite{CuJo2010}) H\"older's and Markov's inequalities to leverage a bound that makes profit of the exponential tails of $T$.
-The details are found in \cite{CuJo2010}, p.\ 16.
-For any $u>0$ and $s\in (\delta,1/2]$, one has
+One then essentially uses the uniform bound $\sup_s\sup_u u^{-\beta}\Ec {P_{u}(s)}\le C_5$ (see~(10) in \cite{CuJo2010}) and H\"older's and Markov's inequalities to leverage a bound that makes profit of the exponential tails of $T$.
+The details are found in \cite{CuJo2010}, page 16.
+For any $u>0$ and $s\in(\delta,1/2]$, one has

-by the upper bound in \eqref{eq:bound_K}.
-Choosing $p$ close enough to one that the term in the brackets above is strictly less than one, we obtain for any $s\in (\delta,1/2]$ and real numbers $t,r>0$,
+by the upper bound in \eqref{eqboundK}.
+Choosing $p$ close enough to one that the term in the brackets above is strictly less than one, we obtain for any $s\in(\delta,1/2]$ and real numbers $t,r>0$,

 where $C_1$ denotes a constant and $\gamma>0$ (and $p>1$ is now fixed).